 • 25Hours Hotel: As mentioned before, 25Hours is the hottest new hotel in Berlin.
 Located in the City West neighborhood, the hotel is already reknown for its rooftop terrace and gorgeous views.
 (Budapester Straße 40, 25hours-hotels.com)

 • Steigenberger Hotel Am Kanzleramt: This hotel is efficient and clean in the way you'd expect a German hotel to be.
 But it's also centrally-located and near bike and jogging paths.
 (Ella-Trebe-Straße 5 10557, en.steigenberger.com)

 • Titantic Comfort Hotel Berlin: This trendy and affordable hotel puts you in the center of everything.
 Rooms start at 54 Euros a night (only about $72!).
 (Elisabeth-Mara-Strasse 4 10117, titanic.com)

 • Hotel Adlon: Located adjacent to the Brandenburg Gate, the Adlon is an opulent experience that blends modern features with classic style.
 A fully equipped spa is a perfect way to end a long day of sightseeing.
 (Unter den Linden 77; kempinski.com/adlon)

-• Hotel Kunstlerheim Luise: Well-known artists have decorated every room in this 19th-century building.
-Care to sleep in a suite with a murals, space suits, or painted bananas?
+• Hotel Kuenstlerheim Luise: (Pictured) Well-known artists have decorated every room in this 19th-century building.
+Care to sleep in a suite with murals, space suits, or painted bananas?
 This is your place.
 (Luisenstrasse 19; luise-berlin.com)